Save Emails as PDF or Images

 Keep original names of email files when creating a merged PDF/TIFF

-You can do the same if you're converting to the TIFF format.
+Note: you can do the same if you're converting to the TIFF format.

 Batch convert emails to a searchable PDF